 ● Provide free appropriate public education for persons with disabilities, and assisted remote learning in cases where the environment is not accessible or safe for girls. ● Support accessible and safe working environments, especially for women, and ensure that certificates from vocational training centres are recognized by ministries of education and are valuable on the labour market.

-● Women’s representation in political decision-making continues to rise, but is far from achieving equality.
+Women’s representation in political decision-making continues to rise, but is far from achieving equality.
 Women’s share in parliament has more than quadrupled since 2000; however, it is still below 20 per cent in the Arab region.
+Similarly, the proportion of women ministers does not exceed 20 per cent.

 ● Include quotas for women’s participation in leadership and decision-making positions, and enforce merit-based recruitment and promotion to ensure equal access for women to leadership positions. ● Adopt an integrated and multiple-entry-points approach, mainstream gender and women’s financial inclusion into national policy agendas, and support financial and digital literacy programmes for women and girls. ● Implement women’s entrepreneurship programmes to improve women’s access to finance and economic empowerment.